yarosmi/2012-2016-Movie-Data-Dashboard/README.md

    - Removing extra spaces, special characters, and inconsistencies in the dataset for automation legibility.
  - Validation of Cleaned Data:
    - Cross-checked data from Pivot tables for errors or inconsistencies in the cleaned dataset before analysis.
- - The interactive dashboard with post cleaned and prepared data can be downloded here: [Apple TV Movie Data Dashboard Download](Apple TV Movie Data Dashboard - Yaraslau S.xlsx)
+ - The interactive dashboard with post cleaned and prepared data can be downloded here: ([Apple TV Movie Data Dashboard](https://github.com/yarosmi/2012-2016-Movie-Data-Dashboard/blob/d1667edb9088bd605ec685a49328fbb740514b03/Apple%20TV%20Movie%20Data%20Dashboard%20-%20Yaraslau%20S.xlsx))